3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Warsaw Museums

-Visiting museums is not usually an activity that is high on our list when we visit the sights in a new city, but we absolutely loved the museums in Warsaw!
-We visited five museums during our stay (as mentioned in our itinerary).
-The museums in Warsaw are affordable, but the cost can add up quickly so check the list of Free Museum Days to see which museums are free during your stay.
+Visiting museums is not usually an activity that is high on our list when we tour the sights in a new city, but we absolutely loved the museums in Warsaw!
+They are fairly affordable, but the cost can add up quickly so check the list of Free Warsaw Museum Days to see which are free during your stay.
 You may also want to consider purchasing a Warsaw Pass.

 Warsaw Tours

-With more time in the city, consider taking one of the many tours in Warsaw.
-We didn’t go on any tours during this trip, but there were many tours we were interested in for our next trip to Warsaw.
-We loved the food in Warsaw, so exploring more of the culinary scene with the Warsaw Food Tour sounds appealing…and delicious.
-Although we scouted out a number of multitap bars during our stay, joining the Craft Beer Tour Warsaw would be fun – especially as a way to meet other beer-loving travelers, like ourselves.
-As we were riveted by the history and horrors of war, a Treblinka 1-Day Tour from Warsaw would be a way for us to learn and better understand the realities of what happened in Warsaw during World War II.
+With more time in the city, consider taking one of the many Tours in Warsaw.
+We didn’t go on any tours during this stay, but there were many tours we were interested in for our next trip to Warsaw.
+We loved the food in Warsaw, so exploring more of the culinary scene with the Warsaw Food Tour sounds appealing…and delicious!
+Although we scouted out a number of multitap bars during our stay, joining the Craft Beer Tour Warsaw would be fun – especially as a way to meet other beer-loving travelers!
+As we were riveted by the history and horrors of war, a Treblinka 1-Day Tour from Warsaw would be a way to learn and attempt to understand the realities of what happened in Warsaw during World War II.

 Transportation for Warsaw, Poland